umaira05/save-file-total/README.md

 ### Development

 Download the source code, unzip it so that all its contents are in a folder titled `SaveFileTotal`, and place in the `Mods` folder in the file directory of Celeste.
 The location of the file is important, as this mod is a C# class library dependent on the game executable.
+Compile the library to generate the `.dll` file.

 # Special Thanks